 Targets: Gluteus maximus (large glute muscles), gluteus medius (side butt muscles or outer glute muscles), and gluteus minimus (hip extension).

-During a Frog Pump you are abducting and externally rotating the hips (heels together and knees out).
-As a result, this eliminates the use of the hamstrings and erectors (a lower back muscle), to isolate the glute muscles.
+A frog glute bridge eliminates the use of the hamstrings and erectors (a lower back muscle), to isolate the glute muscles.

 This post includes affiliate links.
 I do make a small commission for products purchased using these links (at no additional cost to you).
 Thank you for supporting Nourish Move Love, making the content you see on this blog possible.